materiaraiding/materiaraiding-old/_ultimate/fru.md

 Throughout this phase Fatebreaker will aspect his abilities with either Fire or Lightning.

+Fire Aspected **Cyclonic Break**
+: Role-based partner stack.

->Fire Aspected **Cyclonic Break** will resolve in a role-based partner stack.
+Lightning Aspected **Cyclonic Break**
->Lightning Aspected **Cyclonic Break** will resolve in large spread AOEs on each player.
+: Large spread AOEs on each player.

->
->Fire Aspected **Strike Break** will result in a very strong knockback after the initial hit.
+Fire Aspected **Strike Break**
+: Very strong knockback after the initial hit.

->Lightning Aspected **Strike Break** will result in the line AOE expanding to 2x it's width after the initial hit.
+Lightning Aspected **Strike Break**
+: Line AOE expanding to 2x it's width after the initial hit.

 After a few heavy hitting auto attacks, Fatebreaker will cast **Cyclonic Break** which will target each player with proteans.
 These proteans will repeat in the position they are baited, and then alternate to the previous safe spot twice.